 The on-line SAMD21 Mini/Dev Breakout Hookup Guide (in the Documents section below) contains step by step instructions of how to connect your SparkFun SAMD21 Dev Breakout as well as a few circuit examples to test out.
 Full example code is provided and explained and even includes troubleshooting tips to make make you have zero problems.

-Note: The breakout does NOT have headers installed and will need to purchased and soldered on yourself.
+Note: The breakout does NOT have headers or a 2.1mm barrel jack installed and will need to purchased and soldered on yourself.
 Check the Recommended Products section below for the type of headers we use in the Hookup Guide!

 2 of 2 found this helpful: